ssy2306/rox-wealth-assignment/README.md

 # rox-wealth-assignment

-The Folder Server contains the backend code to setup the backend, setps to follow to setup the backend server:
+The Folder Server contains the backend code to setup the backend,

+Make sure you have Node.js in your system else install from "HTTP://node.js.org/en/download/" setps to follow to setup the backend server:
 1. clone the repository
 2. Open the repository in any text editor, if the folder is ZIP then unzip it